 Editors are responsible for making manuscript decisions based upon reviewer reports and their own reading of the manuscript.
 In the majority of cases, at least two reports will be received which are broadly in agreement, making it possible to assess reviewer comments easily and reach a straightforward decision.

-For further information and guidance on making editorial decisions please join us for one of our upcoming webinars.
-Sign up today for your preferred date and time by clicking on the following link:
+For further information and guidance on making editorial decisions we encourage you to attend our Fundamentals for Editors: On-Demand webinar series by clicking on the following link:

 When should I reject a manuscript?

 When rejecting a manuscript, whether before or after peer review, we consider it important to provide authors with reasons for rejection and feedback that can be used to improve their work in the future.

 - If there are concerns regarding the soundness of the study that cannot be addressed or revisions would amount to an entirely new study, the manuscript should be rejected without an invitation to resubmit.

 - If reviewers request extensive revisions to be made before a manuscript is accepted and these would take longer than three months to complete, then the manuscript can be rejected with the opportunity to resubmit.

 If a manuscript is judged to be out of scope for a journal or if the results do not meet the criteria of a selective journal but appear to be sound, we offer a transfer service to another journal within Springer Nature.
 You can find out more about transfers here.

 However, you can proactively choose to reject a manuscript without transfer for any reason.
 You always have the option to reject without transfer.

 When should I request revisions?